Types of equity release

 To be eligible for this type of equity release, you must be:

-• Aged 60 or over (although many plans require you to be 65+)
+- Aged 60 or over (although for many plans you must be 65+)

 Home reversion: risks and important considerations

-As with any type of equity release, there are certain considerations that you should take into account before considering a home reversion scheme.
+As with any type of equity release, there are things to take into account before considering a home reversion scheme.

 House price fluctuations

-If the value of your home has risen by the time it is sold, you or your estate will only benefit from the increase in your remaining share of the property.
+If the value of your home has risen by the time it's sold, you or your estate will only benefit from the increase in your remaining share of the property.
 You won’t have a claim to any profit made on the portion owned by your equity release provider.

 With a standard mortgage, or when you own your own home, you benefit from the profit across the entire value of the home when property prices increase.
-Because the equity release provider pays below market value for their share of the equity, this can end up being less profitable than selling your home outright.
+But with equity release, the provider pays below market value for their share of the equity.
+This can end up being less profitable than selling your home outright.

 Early sale

-If you die or move out permanently not long after taking out a home reversion plan, you or your estate can lose out financially because the equity release provider pays significantly less than market value for their share of your home.
+If you die or move out permanently shortly after taking out a home reversion plan, you or your estate can lose out financially.
+This is because the equity release provider pays much less than market value for their share of your home.

 Certain plans do provide some protection against this.
 But this type of equity release plan can be much less cost effective than a lifetime mortgage in some circumstances.